STAT545-UBC-hw-2018-19/hw01-rachlobay/545_hw1_rmarkdown_dataset.md

 ![](545_hw1_rmarkdown_dataset_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

 The package ggplot2 offers many other informative plots that we can use.
-Let's look at a few.
+We will look at a few.

 Let's first look at the violin plot.